secretagentan/lab-w02d03-js-sticky-notes/README.md

 When a user visits the site...

-    - they should see text called "Total number of notes:", initially this should be set to zero a button that says "Add A NOTE"
+    - they should see text called "Total number of notes:", initially this should be set to zero
+    - there should be a button that says "Add A NOTE"

 When a user clicks on the "Add A Note" button